-Using a private branch exchange enables multiple phones to access same trunk by different phones inside premises.
+Using a private branch exchange enables multiple phones to access the same trunk by different phones inside premises.
 Each phone is allocated an extension number that is local to the company.
 There is a common public phone line to connect PSTN.
 The same trunk can be used by many phone users.

 What are PBX Functions?

 In an office, PBX connects phones internally as like regular phones.
 This enables free calls among the people sitting inside an office.
-An office may be at single location or at multiple.
+An office may be at a single location or at multiple.
 With VOIP, multiple offices connect over SIP trunking to make free calls.

 It provides statistics, which helps in getting a customer base for more revenue and boosting the sale of the product or service.